ukceh-rse/git-novice/episodes/00-recap-cli.md

 ## Paths

-The path is location of a file or directory.
+The path is the location of a file or directory.
 It describes where it is.
 There are two types, relative and absolute.
-A relative path descibes how to get to a file or directory from where you are, usually these do not begin with a forward slash (`/`) and look like these examples:
+A relative path describes how to get to a file or directory from where you are, usually these do not begin with a forward slash (`/`) and look like these examples:

 - `../Desktop`
 - `Downloads/Data/Carpentries`